 Virginia Green

-That left writing, which in one form or another she has been doing ever since.
-Except in her first job out of university, unless you include writing computer code.
+Writing, in one form or another she has been doing ever since.
+She left Victoria University of Wellington with an Honours degree In History and English.
 With creative jobs scarce, she was provoked into applying for a job advertised for “an ambitious young man in search of a challenge”.
-The employer turned out to be IBM, and for a while she enjoyed the challenge and the pay but realised she needed creative work.
+The employer was IBM, and for a while she enjoyed the pay and the challenge of writing code but realised she needed creative work.

-Since then, Virginia honed her writing skills working for TVNZ and the independent film industry, and for a feminist collective in Geneva, working on Women in Development issues by day while hosting dinners for her diplomat husband’s contacts by night — forty butterflied legs of lamb!
-Back in New Zealand as a single parent with a mortgage, creative writing was an unaffordable luxury.
-She surfed the turbulent waves of the neo-liberal revolution of the nineties, working senior jobs in government and business in Wellington and Auckland.
-She was the founding CEO of the Arts Marketing Board, set up to promote NZ visual art, which thrived at first then succumbed to the drive to strip industry subsidies — no exception for the creative industries!
+Since then, Virginia honed her writing skills working for TVNZ and the independent film industry, and for a feminist collective in Geneva, working on Women in Development issues by day while hosting dinners for her diplomat husband’s contacts by night.
+On return to New Zealand, as a single parent with a mortgage, creative writing was an unaffordable luxury.
+She surfed the turbulent waves of the neo-liberal revolution of the nineties, working senior jobs in government and business.
+She was the founding CEO of the Arts Marketing Board, set up to promote New Zealand visual art, then moved to marketing for a national law firm.

-On the brand-new Match.com, she met the love of her life, an American scientist who would become her husband, and they lived between Auckland and New Mexico, the Land of Enchantment.
+On Match.com, she met an American scientist who would become her husband, and they lived between Auckland and New Mexico, the Land of Enchantment.
 She attended writers’ workshops and conferences in the United States, which resulted in her learner novel.

 Genre: